PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 ### Turning the lights on

 To test this out, in mbed Cloud Portal go to *Developer Tools* > *Connectivity inspector*, and click on your device.
-This gives you access to a management console where you can quickly test out interactions with resources.
+This gives you access to a management console where you can quickly test interactions with resources.

 <span class="images">![Viewing resources on the device](assets/lights19.png)<span>Showing the available resources on this device</span></span>